-There is a lot to know about Cancun besides the city’s incredible beaches and vibrant nightlife.
+There are a lot of things to know about Cancun besides the city’s incredible beaches and vibrant nightlife.
 Maya ruins, whale sharks, baby sea turtles and a giant Mexican flag are just some of Cancun’s little-known facts.
 Check out more interesting facts and discover amazing things to do on your vacation in Mexico.

 Cancun is the number one tourist destination for Americans traveling abroad.
 Cheap flights from the United States, many of them direct, miles and miles of white sand beaches, numerous cultural activities and adventure tours, as well as Cancun’s world-famous hospitality, continue to attract millions of visitors each year.